-In effect, they're able to generate more revenue with less effort — and those savings get passed on to you in the form of a reduced commission rate.
+In effect, they’re able to generate more revenue with less effort — and those savings get passed on to you in the form of a cheap commission rate.

 Working with Clever supplements their traditional business, generates new connections, and increases awareness of their personal brand around town.

 Our Partner Agents know that if they fail to provide our buyers and sellers with the best possible service and results, we’ll stop sending them referrals — and they’ll likely damage their professional reputations.

 In other words, expect to receive the same treatment and care they’d extend to any of their traditional clients.

 Let us match you with a top-rated, low commission agent.